jmtalarn/elm-personal-site/content/posts/2016-07-16-building-a-jsf-composite-component.md

 type: post
 slug: building-a-jsf-composite-component
 cover: /images/featured/Sense-t-tol.png
-category: ['Web development']
+category: ["Web development"]
-tags: ['jsf', 'java', 'components']
+tags: ["jsf", "java", "components"]
 author: jmtalarn
 ---

 Since the version 2.2 of the JSF specification build composite components is a really easy thing to do.
-I will describe here how we implemented one to reuse a piece of UI in many pages.<br />
+I will describe here how we implemented one to reuse a piece of UI in many pages.

-From the answer of this <a href="http://stackoverflow.com/questions/6358066/how-to-implement-a-dynamic-list-with-a-jsf-2-0-composite-component" target="_blank"><i class="fab fa-stack-overflow"></i> StackOverflow question</a> I'd learned about how to create the <em>java</em> part of this example.
+From the answer of this <a href="http://stackoverflow.com/questions/6358066/how-to-implement-a-dynamic-list-with-a-jsf-2-0-composite-component" target="_blank"><i class="fab fa-stack-overflow">\* StackOverflow question</a> I'd learned about how to create the \*java\* part of this example.

 <!--more-->
 <h1 id="herethereistheexample">Here is the example.</h1>
-<p>This is a HTML5 canvas showing a map where you can drag and drop elements like a treasure, a house or a plant from a toolbar over it.<br />
+This is a HTML5 canvas showing a map where you can drag and drop elements like a treasure, a house or a plant from a toolbar over it.

-The position of the items will be written on a table that is the data whith the backing bean will work.<br />
+The position of the items will be written on a table that is the data whith the backing bean will work.

-And in the same way you can edit the table of the elements over the represented map.<br />
+And in the same way you can edit the table of the elements over the represented map.

-There are some parameters like the size of the component or the background image for the map.<br />
+There are some parameters like the size of the component or the background image for the map.

-For most of the components used I worked with the <a href="http://www.primefaces.org/showcase/index.xhtml">PrimeFaces components</a> and to take advantage of the use of the data attributes from html5 with the xhtml specification I added the use of the <a href="http://docs.oracle.com/javaee/7/javaserver-faces-2-2/vdldocs-facelets/p/tld-summary.html">passthrough library</a></p>
+For most of the components used I worked with the <a href="http://www.primefaces.org/showcase/index.xhtml">PrimeFaces components</a> and to take advantage of the use of the data attributes from html5 with the xhtml specification I added the use of the <a href="http://docs.oracle.com/javaee/7/javaserver-faces-2-2/vdldocs-facelets/p/tld-summary.html">passthrough library</a>

 <h2 id="xhtml">xhtml</h2>
-<p>This is the component xhtml code placed under the resources folder in WebContent <strong>webcontent/resources/mapoftreasure/</strong><br />
+This is the component xhtml code placed under the resources folder in WebContent **webcontent/resources/mapoftreasure/**

-In this folder there should be also all the assets needed for the component like the javascript included or the images referenced.</p>
+In this folder there should be also all the assets needed for the component like the javascript included or the images referenced.

 ```xml
 <html xmlns="http://www.w3.org/1999/xhtml"